ReWittmann/blockSQP2/README_windows.md

      ```
     Search for intel oneAPI command prompt and run it.

-2. Navigate to the `blockSQP` folder and run CMake with the following commands:
+2. Navigate to the `blocksqp` folder and run CMake with the following commands:

     ```
     cmake -B build -G Ninja -DCMAKE_BUILD_TYPE=Release [options]